redis/redis-doc/docs/data-types/streams.md

 `XREADGROUP` is very similar to `XREAD` and provides the same **BLOCK** option, otherwise it is a synchronous command.
 However there is a *mandatory* option that must be always specified, which is **GROUP** and has two arguments: the name of the consumer group, and the name of the consumer that is attempting to read.
 The option **COUNT** is also supported and is identical to the one in `XREAD`.

 We'll add riders to the race:italy stream and try reading something using the consumer group:
-Note: *here rider is the field name, and the name is the associated value, remember that stream items are small dictionaries.*
+Note: *here rider is the field name, and the name is the associated value.
+Remember that stream items are small dictionaries.*

-{{< clients-example stream_toturial xgroup_read >}}
+{{< clients-example stream_tutorial xgroup_read >}}
 > XADD race:italy * rider Castilla
 "1692632639151-0"
 > XADD race:italy * rider Royce